 After reviewing your inventory, comparing like-properties and reviewing sales, you still feel that your property value is incorrect, an appeal may be in order.
 Should you choose to appeal in writing, the back of your Notice of Valuation (NOV) is the official Appeal Form.
 Please be as clear as possible in stating the reasons you feel your property value or classification is incorrect.

-All documentation must be surrendered at the time you file your appeal!
+All supporting documentation must be surrendered at the time you file your appeal!

 Real Property Appeal Procedures

-If you wish to appeal in writing, please include your estimate of property value as of June 30, 2020, and any additional documentation that you believe supports a change in the classification and/or valuation of your property.
-Written protests must be postmarked no later than June 1,
+If you wish to appeal in writing, please include your estimate of property value as of June 30, 2022, and any additional documentation that you believe supports a change in the classification and/or valuation of your property.
+Written protests must be postmarked no later than June 8th and should be addressed to:

-§ 39-5-122(2), CRS: you may be required to prove that you mailed your protest on or before the June 1 deadline; therefore, we recommend that you retain proof of mailing.
+§ 39-5-122(2), C.R.S.: you may be required to prove that you mailed your protest on or before the June 8 deadline; therefore, we recommend that you retain proof of mailing.

-If you wish to appeal in person, present to the Assessor's office your estimate of property value as of June 30, 2020, and a copy of any documentation that you believe supports a change in the classification and/or valuation of your property.
-You must appear in the office of the County Assessor no later than June 1, § 39-5-122(2), CRS.
+If you wish to appeal in person, present to the Assessor's office your estimate of property value as of June 30, 2022, and a copy of any documentation that you believe supports a change in the classification and/or valuation of your property.
+You must appear in the office of the County Assessor no later than June 8, § 39-5-122(2), C.R.S.

-If you wish to appeal online, please go to the Assessor's home page and follow the "Appeal Online Process" application form and include your supporting documentation and your estimate of value as of June 30, 2020
+If you wish to appeal online, please follow the "Appeal Online Process" application form and include your supporting documentation and your estimate of value as of June 30, 2022

 After Your Appeal Has Been Received